Chords in a key

 Find the key center and all chords with the SWS

-Use this application to see what chords belong to which number in a key.
+Use this application to see what chords belong to which Roman Numeral in a key.

 Here at beginner, only the keys of C and G are available.
 This is partly down to that these are the keys of the songs you learn in the beginner course.
 Mainly, however, it’s because these are the two keys that use almost only open position chords.